markhinds/markhinds.github.io/_pages/about.md

 ![Banner](/images/banner.png)

-I am currently pursuing a M.S. in Computer Science with a specialization in Machine Learning at the Georgia Institute of Technology (Aug 2023 - May 2025).
-Prior to my enrollment, I interned at Los Alamos National Laboratory (LANL) within the Information Systems and Modeling Group (A-1) during the summer of 2022 and was later converted to a post baccalaureate intern in 2023.
+I am currently pursuing a M.S. in Computer Science at the Georgia Institute of Technology (Aug.
+2023 - Dec.
+2025).
+Prior to my enrollment, I interned at Los Alamos National Laboratory (LANL) within the Information Systems and Modeling Group during the summer of 2022 and was later converted to a post-baccalaureate intern in 2023.

 During my undergrad, I worked under Dr. [Nathaniel Blanchard](https://sites.google.com/view/nathanieltblanchard) in the [Computer Vision lab at Colorado State University](https://csu-computer-vision-lab.squarespace.com/) from 2021 to 2022.
 I earned my B.S. in Statistics from Colorado State University in 2022.

-Presently, I am employed by the Statistical Science group (CCS-6) as a Graduate Research Assistant at LANL under the supervision of [Natalie Klein](https://scholar.google.com/citations?user=VlHLqU0AAAAJ&hl=en).
+Presently, I am employed by the Statistical Science group as a Graduate Research Assistant at LANL working under [Natalie Klein](https://scholar.google.com/citations?user=VlHLqU0AAAAJ&hl=en) applying probabilitistic, XAI, and data fusion machine learning methods in planetary science.

-My research interests include probabilistic machine learning, uncertainty quantification methods, generative and natural language models.
+My other research interests include bayesian methods, casual inference, and quantitative finance.

 # Education
 * M.S. in Computer Science, Georgia Institute of Technology, Exp.
 2025